 Take the wheel and take control

 The transportation industry is changing.
 We are quickly seeing shifts from owning or leasing cars to renting and sharing them.
 Driverless cars are becoming a reality.
 Along with these changes, safety technology will go from passively warning drivers to actively avoiding accidents.
 Soon, “connected car” will mean more than just drivers and cars being connected primarily for entertainment purposes.
 Instead, it will lead to ubiquitous connectivity between consumers, vehicles, homes and other IoT-enabled devices.
-As a result, many insurance companies are looking for ways to stay current and relevant amid this noise and disruption.
+Amid this insurance industry disruption, many insurance companies are looking for ways to stay relevant.

 Smartphones have become an extension of ourselves.
 In fact, there are indications of habitual, automatic behaviors that we aren’t even aware of.
 According to the NHTSA, “Distracted Driving is any activity that diverts attention from driving, including talking or texting on your phone, eating and drinking, talking to people in your vehicle, fiddling with the stereo, entertainment or navigation system – anything that takes your attention away from the task of safe driving.”
 However, using a mobile device while driving is the most distracting of all of these.

-Earlier this year, Arity surveyed over 2,000 drivers to understand more about consumer perceptions of distracted driving.
+Earlier this year, Arity surveyed over 2,000 drivers to understand more about consumer perceptions of distracted driving — and identify trends to help our industry better respond to insurance disruption.
 A few things we found:

 - Nearly all drivers admit to engaging in cognitive distractions, with 96 percent admitting to using their phones.